 Naturally, the opposite can happen and demand may take a sharp downturn.
 In these situations, businesses typically lower their prices to meet the slump in demand.

-What makes this type of pricing effective is that consumers are faced with limited options because there is a lack of competitors offering the same products or services.
+What makes this type of demand pricing effective is that consumers are faced with limited options because there is a lack of competitors offering the same products or services.

 Is Dynamic Pricing Fair?

 There’s a lot of controversy about whether people like dynamic pricing or hate it.
 Some companies avoid dynamic pricing because they fear consumers will misinterpret oscillating prices as manipulation.

 At the end of the day, consumers decide whether to make a purchase.
 It’s up to the business to set the price we’re willing to pay.